alexdlaird/pyngrok/README.md

 `pyngrok` is a Python wrapper for `ngrok` that manages its own binary, making `ngrok` available via a convenient Python API.

-[`ngrok`](https://ngrok.com) is a reverse proxy tool that opens secure tunnels from public URLs to localhost, perfect for exposing local web servers, building webhook integrations, enabling SSH access, testing chatbots, demoing from your own machine, and more, and its made even more powerful with native Python integration through `pyngrok`.
+[`ngrok`](https://ngrok.com) is a reverse proxy that opens secure tunnels from public URLs to localhost.
+It's perfect for rapid development (test webhooks, demo local websites, enable SSH access), establishing ingress to external networks and devices, building production APIs (traffic policies, OAuth, load balancing), and more.
+And it's made even more powerful with native Python integration through the `pyngrok` client.

 ## Installation